Things To Do Presidents Day Weekend Queens

 The photo above right was taken at King Manor, showing some of the historical roles and connections played by the King family in American history.

-Queens also has a number of interesting historic sites located within an approximately 10 square block area in hisstoric Flushing, many of which date back to colonial times.
-In addition to those mentioned above, there's the Flushing Town Hall, which has been transformed into a cultural center, but also provides some historical references.
+Queens also has a number of interesting historic sites located within an approximately 10 square block area in historic Flushing, many of which date back to colonial times.
+In addition to those mentioned above, the following are part of the annual Flushing Historic House Tour.

 Art Exhibits In Queens - Presidents Day Weekend Things To Do